MrDec/MrDec.github.io/_pages/about.md

 # 📖 Educations
 - *2023.09 - Present:* Ph.D student in the Department of Computer Science and Technology at UESTC.
 - *2021.06 - 2023.06:* M.S. student in the Department of Computer Science and Technology at UESTC.
-- *2016.09 - 2020.06:* B.S. student in the School of Information Science and Engineering at Yanshan University (Hebei Province).
+- *2016.09 - 2020.06:* B.S. student in the School of Information Science and Engineering at YSU.

 # 🔥 News
 - *2024.10*: &nbsp;🎉🎉 We have got the excellent award of wide-area ISTD challenge in 7th PRCV.